mlflow/mlflow/docs/source/getting-started/index.rst

 Run Comparison Basics
 ^^^^^^^^^^^^^^^^^^^^^

-This quickstart tutorial focuses on the MLflow UI's run comparison feature, provides a brief overview of MLflow Projects, and shows how to register a model.
-After locally serving the registered model, a brief example of preparing a model for remote deployment via containerizing the model via Docker is covered.
+This quickstart tutorial focuses on the MLflow UI's run comparison feature, provides a brief overview of `MLflow Projects <../projects.html>`_, and shows how to register a model.
+After locally serving the registered model, a brief example of preparing a model for remote `deployment <../deployment/index.html>`_ by containerizing the model using Docker is covered.

 .. figure:: ../_static/images/tutorials/introductory/intro-run-comparison.png
     :width: 100%